 In Texas and Ready for Deeper Support?

-We provide online trauma-informed therapy for adults and couples across Texas.
-If you’re ready to move beyond validation and begin structured healing, start with a 30-minute clarity consultation ($50, applied to your first session if you continue).
-Book Your Consultation
+We provide online trauma-informed therapy for adults across Texas.
+If you’re ready to move from understanding what happened to rebuilding your self-trust and inner stability, start with a 30-minute clarity consultation ($50, applied to your first session if you continue).

 Outside Texas, or Not Ready for Therapy Yet?

 If you’re not located in Texas, or you’d prefer to begin privately and at your own pace, Break Free offers 30 days of steady, guided support to loosen the trauma bond and rebuild self-trust.
-Start Break Free.

 Recognize and Respect Your Truth

 You must practice validating yourself.
 A huge part of being with a narcissist is about the invalidations you experience.
-Without knowing it you can be invalidated by the narcissist, family, friends, and society.
+Without knowing it, you can be invalidated by the narcissist, family, friends, and society.
 Commonly, people do not consider how much they invalidate themselves.
 Recognizing and respecting your truth allows you the opportunity to self-validate.
 Being able to notice the narcissist’s manipulations and then stand firm in your truth makes you less likely to be thrown off course by the narcissist’s behavior and words.

 Part of being able to communicate effectively with narcissists is not gaslighting yourself.
 Being able to identify what your truth is and why it matters to you is important.
 This will help you when the narcissist attempts to manipulate you by confusing, dismissing, and using other forms of manipulation tactics.
 Being able to know what your truth is and why it is in alignment with your values is important.